 - wish to improve the appearance of their chest area in relation to the rest of the body

 In most cases, a subtle change in appearance is the primary goal of pectoral etching, as opposed to a dramatic bulking up or resizing of the chest muscles.
-Fat cells are extracted from areas of the body where they are most abundant, such as the abdomen, buttocks and thighs.
+Fat cells are extracted from areas of the body where they are most abundant, such as the abdomen, buttocks, and thighs.
 The fat cells are then injected into the breasts in order to improve their shape and increase their size.
 The process is similar to that which is employed in facial cosmetic surgery, where what cells are extracted from the same fatty areas of the body and injected into parts of the face.
-The procedure entails minimal risk of infection since the fat cells originate from the same person.
+The procedure entails a minimal risk of infection since the fat cells originate from the same person.